dlepaux/realtime-bpm-analyzer/docs/examples/microphone-input.md

 'use client';

 import { useState } from 'react';
-import { createRealTimeBpmProcessor } from 'realtime-bpm-analyzer';
+import { createRealtimeBpmAnalyzer } from 'realtime-bpm-analyzer';
 import type { BpmAnalyzer, BpmCandidates } from 'realtime-bpm-analyzer';

 export default function MicrophoneAnalyzer() {